Tax Exemptions & Credits

 Corporate Income Tax Exemption

 Newly established primary sector businesses, or expansions of existing primary sector businesses, are eligible for a five-year exemption from North Dakota state corporate income taxes.
 For business expansion, the exemption applies to the increase in corporate income attributable to the expansion project and related to North Dakota revenues.
+More information from ND.gov/tax.

 Sales and Use Tax Exemption